 What is a Ketamine Clinic and How Do I Choose One?

-Ketamine clinics are popping up all over the country, but what exactly is a ketamine clinic?
+Ketamine clinics are popping up all over the country, but what are they exactly?
 How do you know which one is right for you?
-If you’re considering ketamine therapy, it’s important to know what to look for and how to select the best clinic near you.
+If you’re considering ketamine therapy, it’s important to know what to look for and how to select the best provider near you.

 Ketamine clinics vary significantly in philosophy, oversight, cost, and quality of care.
 This post will give you information on what to look for in a ketamine clinic and how you can find the best one near you!

-What is Ketamine and how does it work for depression, anxiety, and PTSD?
+What is Ketamine infusion therapy and how does it work for depression, anxiety, and PTSD?

 Ketamine is a dissociative anesthetic that was first used in the Vietnam War as a battlefield painkiller and anesthetic for soldiers undergoing surgery.
-Ketamine is FDA-approved for anesthesia, but now it is being used by medical professionals as a treatment for depression, anxiety, and PTSD with exciting results.
+Ketamine is FDA-approved for anesthesia, but now it is being used by medical professionals as a treatment for mood disorders such as depression, anxiety, and PTSD with exciting results.
+It has been shown to be an effective treatment, providing rapid relief of symptoms, and working within hours to days as opposed to weeks or months with conventional antidepressant medications.

 Ketamine works as an NMDA receptor antagonist, meaning it reduces NMDA glutamate neurotransmitter signaling.
 Chronic depression and prolonged stress cause persistently high levels of NMDA glutamate signaling in the brain which can cause atrophy of neurons and damage to synapses over time.